 Greg Sagemiller has served several three year terms as Trustee of the oldest archaeological society in North America - the Archaeological Society of New Mexico.
 He is also past President and Program Chair of the Taos Archaeological Society.

 Jan Smith has been the curator for SOMOS since 2009.
 She has an MFA in Creative Writing from Goddard College (6/14)and has had short stories and poems published in "Howl," "Chokecherries," and "The Pitkin Review."
 She was the scholarship recipient for the 2013 Taos Writer Award at the Taos Summer Writers Conference and a 2012 short story winner at Southwest Writers.
-In 2014 she won first place for her memoir, Blink Like Crazy, from Southwest Writers.
+In 2014 she won first place for an excerpt from her memoir, Blink Like Crazy, from Southwest Writers.

 Just released poetry collection, "Jazz Music: Poems in the Rhythm of Life," Sunstone Press, Santa Fe, NM (Release date, July 1, 2013), ISBN 978-0865349568.